practicusai/docs/docs/model-api.md

 Welcome to Practicus AI Model API documentation.
 You can use the [Practicus AI App](https://practicus.ai) or the SDK to build, distribute and deploy AI/ML models and then consume these models with the app or any other REST API compatible system.

-### Model prefix concept
+### Model prefixes

-Practicus AI models are **logically** grouped with the model prefix concept using the https:// [some.address.com] / [some/model/prefix] / [model-name] format.
-E.g. https://practicus.company.com/models/marketing/churn can be a model API address where _models/marketing_ is the prefix and _churn_ is the model.
+Practicus AI models are **logically** grouped with the model prefix concept using the https:// [some.address.com] / [some/model/prefix] / [model-name] / [optional-version] / format.
+E.g. https://practicus.company.com/models/marketing/churn/v6/ can be a model API address where _models/marketing_ is the prefix, _churn_ is the model, and _v6_ is the optional version.

 ### Model Documentation

 Models under a prefix can be viewed by using Practicus AI App.
-If your admin enabled them, you can also view the documentation by visiting _../prefix/redoc_ or _../prefix/docs_ or E.g. https://practicus.company.com/models/marketing/redoc
+If your admin enabled them, you can also view the documentation by visiting _../prefix/redoc/_ or _../prefix/docs/_ or E.g. https://practicus.company.com/models/marketing/redoc/

 ### Model Deployment concept